Pregnant? Here’s What to Know About COVID-19 Risk

 High fevers in early pregnancy can increase the risk of some birth defects, Dr. Goje notes.
 That’s something doctors and researchers will need to watch closely as COVID-19 unfolds.
 “Little is known right now about the impact of COVID-19 in the first trimester,” she says.

-But, while there’s a lot we don’t know about this disease, we do know actions we can take to avoid it.
+While there’s still a lot we don’t know about this disease, we do know actions we can take to avoid it.
 Dr. Goje recommends these precautions for pregnant women:

 It’s an uncertain time, and it’s normal to feel stressed.
 But there are steps you can take to help keep your stress and anxiety under control.
 Now’s a good time to lean on your tribe for support.
 (Just do the leaning mostly via text and phone, social-distancing style.)
 Consider acquiring a new skill or hobby at home.